00vqla/parental-advisory-adder/README.md

 # Parental Advisory Logo Adder

-A Python GUI application that adds parental advisory explicit logos to album covers and images.
+A python app to add Parental Advisory labels to images

 ---